Phylum Chordata – Characteristics and Classification

 - Separate sexes and internal fertilization.
 On average, male mammals are larger than females, with males being at least 10% larger than females in over 45% of investigated species.

-- The mammalian are viviparous (birth of young one developed inside parent body), few exceptions are found.
+- The mammalians are viviparous (birth of a young one developed inside the parent body), and few exceptions are found.
 The development is direct.